 Top 5 Companies using Data-Driven Analytics

-Many companies today are using data-driven analytics to improve their operations and drive business outcomes.
+Many companies today use data-driven analytics to improve their operations and drive business outcomes, which shows why is data driven analytics of interest to companies.

 1. Amazon